codekie/openapi-examples-validator/README.md

 ```
 openapi-examples-validator [options] <filepath>

-Validate embedded examples in OpenAPI-JSONs.
+Validate embedded examples in OpenAPI-specs (JSON and YAML supported).
   To validate external examples, use the `-s` and `-e` option.
   To pass a mapping-file, to validate multiple external examples, use the `-m` option.

 Options:
   -V, --version                              output the version number
-  -s, --schema-jsonpath <schema-jsonpath>    JSON-path to schema, to validate the example file against
+  -s, --schema-jsonpath <schema-jsonpath>    Path to OpenAPI-schema, to validate the example file against
   -e, --example-filepath <example-filepath>  file path to example file, to be validated
   -m, --mapping-filepath <mapping-filepath>  file path to map, containing schema-paths as key and the file-path(s) to
                                              examples as value.
 If wildcards are used, the parameter has to be put in